 - Meetup.com is a social networking site with a section devoted entirely to small businesses.
 You can use this platform to connect with entrepreneurs who might also be potential customers.

-- Business Network International, commonly referred to as BNIs, are organisations of non-competitive businesses in your area in which members agree to cross-promote one another’s businesses.
-BNIs often provide regular meetings for networking within numerous specialised verticals via referrals.
+- Business Network International, commonly referred to as BNIs, are organizations of non-competitive businesses in your area in which members agree to cross-promote one another’s businesses.
+BNIs often provide regular meetings for networking within numerous specialized verticals via referrals.